RezMaal/Crew-Sizing-and-Scheduling-Solution-to-Minimize-Rework/README.md

 # Explanation on Code and Provided Files

-As part of this Repository, three folders are privided:
+As part of this Repository, three folders are provided:

 1- Inputs, which includes the required input data, such as mesh model of each element (in .stl format) and input matrices (e.g., Distance matrix for spatial constraints).